hasanfirnas/Devil-s-Call/README.md

 # 📸 Screenshots

-## Kali Linux
+### Kali Linux
 ![Kali Linux Screenshot](https://imgur.com/lKQPeVX.png)

-## Termux (Android)
+### Termux (Android)
 ![Termux Screenshot](https://imgur.com/EsQU2On.png)

 ---

 ### ⚡️ Stay Stealthy, Stay Smart!
-This setup is for educational purposes only.
-Use your powers wisely and always respect the digital world.
+This setup is intended for educational purposes only.
+Use your knowledge responsibly and always respect the digital landscape.